Netball: For children

+Walking netball

+Walking netball is a slower-paced version of netball designed to encourage participation by older or less fit players.
+The rules forbid running or jumping, and allow an extra step with the ball and 4 seconds, rather than 3, to hold the ball.

 Governance

 The recognised international governing body of netball is World Netball, based in Manchester, England.
 Founded in 1960, the organisation was initially called the International Federation of Netball and Women's Basketball.
-The INF is responsible for compiling world rankings for national teams, maintaining the rules for netball and organising several major international competitions.
+World Netball is responsible for compiling world rankings for national teams, maintaining the rules for netball and organising several major international competitions.

-As of July 2019, the INF has 53 full and 19 associate national members in five regions.
-Each region has an INF regional federation.
+As of April 2025, World Netball has 63 full and 12 associate national members in five regions.
+Each region has a World Netball regional federation.

-The INF is affiliated with the General Association of International Sports Federations, the International World Games Association and the Association of IOC Recognised International Sports Federations.
+World Netball is affiliated with the General Association of International Sports Federations, the International World Games Association and the Association of IOC Recognised International Sports Federations.
 It is also a signatory to the World Anti-Doping Code.

-Netball in Canada

-Netball was introduced to Canada in the early 1960s, a period when the organization of civic, municipal, and community recreational sports programs was a new emerging field.
-The first time organized Netball games are known to have taken place in Canada dates back to Montréal, Quebec, in 1962.
-Netball held its first international competition a year later in 1963, now called the "Netball World Cup", in Eastbourne, England.
-The Ontario Amateur Netball Association, now known as "Netball Ontario" (NBO), was incorporated as a not-for-profit organization on August 9, 1974.
-The first national Canadian netball championship was held in 1975 and is now known as the Netball Canada National Championships.
-Today, Netball in Canada is mainly played in Québec, Ontario, Alberta and British Columbia.

-In 1996, Canada hosted the third World Youth Netball Championships, which is now known as the Netball World Youth Cup.

-Canada national netball team

-The Canada national netball team was eventually established in Canada.